romainberger/yeoman-wordpress/README.md

 # Yeoman WordPress Generator

-  Generator to use Yeoman on a WordPress project.
+  Yeoman generator for WordPress projects and plugins.

-  For more informations about Yeoman, see [Yeoman.io](http://yeoman.io/)
+  For more informations about Yeoman, see [Yeoman.io](http://yeoman.io/).

 ## Installation